-The Aim of the Inquiry is to find consensus on the best way forward for Scottish agriculture to meet the challenge of limiting global warming to 1.5°C.
+The Aim of the Inquiry was to find consensus on the best way forward for Scottish agriculture to meet the challenge of limiting global warming to 1.5°C.

 Why is it important?

-The panel produced an interim report, A Transformation Pathway, in November 2020.
-This short video is an introduction to the panel members and the principles that underpin that report.
-The report is available here.
+This short video is an introduction to the panel members and the principles that underpin the report.

 Nigel Miller - Co-chair